By: Acadia Webber

-Let me preface this article by stating that I am not affiliated, do not know any of these companies directly, and haven’t tested them in any way.
-Rather, due to the recent explosion of ketone supplements on the market, I wanted to cover the importance of considering mineral salt content of these supplements.
+(Let me preface this article by stating that I am not affiliated with any ketone company directly and haven’t tested them in any way.
+Rather, due to the recent explosion of ketone supplements on the market, I wanted to cover the importance of considering the mineral salt content of these supplements.)

 We’ve all been taught that high sodium intake is bad for us, similar to how we’ve been told for decades that fat is the driver of coronary heart disease, and consuming large amounts will instantly kill us.
 Sodium has been thought to increase blood pressure and therefore increase the risk of heart disease, kidney disease, stroke, osteoporosis, and stomach cancer.
 Therefore, many of us tend to avoid consuming foods or supplements with labels that have high amounts of sodium.